aschei/aschei.github.io/source/_posts/2013-05-09-howsitewasbuilt.markdown

 layout: post
 comments: true
 date: 2013/05/09 17:52:00
-title: How this site was built
+title: How my other site was built
 ---
-When planning this site I have had some ideas what I want to achieve.
+When planning my other blogging [site](http://aschei.x64.me) I have had some ideas what I want to achieve.
 I wanted a typical blog site but with extra flexibility for trying out other stuff and learning about different tools I am interested in.